Evidence Hub case studies (department login required)

 Contrasting automated and human scoring of essays (PDF, 779KB)

 International research provides a balanced view of the contrasts between automated and human scoring of essays.

-“As technology becomes increasingly integrated into our daily lives, and standardised assessment moves to a computer-based testing platform, it is important to not only identify the possible effects of changing how student achievement is assessed, but also to examine whether the technology competency levels of teachers have an effect.”
-(Society for Information Technology & Teacher Education International Conference)
+'As technology becomes increasingly integrated into our daily lives, and standardised assessment moves to a computer-based testing platform, it is important to not only identify the possible effects of changing how student achievement is assessed, but also to examine whether the technology competency levels of teachers have an effect.'
+(Society for Information Technology and Teacher Education International Conference).